SummerGautier/professionalcpp/README.md

 - Codegen supports up to standard library C++23
 - Commercial Use Apache 2.0 software license (since we're learning professional standards)

-While most of these features are not terriblly important to this project, it was important to choose a toolchain that would support professional development later on--since real projects are the goal.
+While most of these features are not terribly important to this project, it was important to choose a toolchain that would support professional development later on--since real projects are the goal.

 ## Using This Project
 ### /Chapter Sub-Directories